charlieclose/courseracleaningdata/README.md

 I did NOT find it necessary to use any of the data in the ```Inertial Signals``` folders.

 ## Assignment
-was to
-clean
-provide tidy data set
+The assignment was to read the measurements in the test and training data sets, combine them, tidy them, and output the mean of the measurements grouped by activity and subject ID.

 ## Variables applied

 The assignment called for selecting out the mean and standard deviation variables from the original data sets.
 There was some room for interpretation here since there were different kinds of mean variables.

-I interpreted the requirement to mean (no pun intended) all variables whose names were of the form *-mean() or *-std().
+I interpreted the requirement to mean all variables whose names were of the form *-mean() and *-std().
 This included 33 mean columns and 33 standard deviation columns.

 |Column Number|Original Variable Name|
 |-------------|----------------------|